Scientific Forecaster Discussion

 National Weather Service Wilmington Ohio

-a cold front will slowly sag southeast into the region through
+a cold front will push through the region today...with showers and

 Near term /until 6 PM this evening/...